A minimax method for the spectral fractional Laplacian and related evolution problems: A new computational method for the spectral fractional Laplacian

-This result gives us complete control on the $L^{2}(\Omega)$ error \eqref{boundmain}.
-In this way the user can prescribe the degree $n$ of the rational approximation and the mesh size $h$ to achieve the desired precision.
-Moreover, once the mesh accuracy given by $h$ is fixed, using \eqref{ErrorEstimate2}, it is possible to choose the optimal degree $n$ for the rational approximation to keep the same level of accuracy given by $E_{\textrm{FEM}}$ and compensate the factor $C(h, d)$.
+This result, together with the bound $E_{\mathrm{FEM}}$ on the error committed in the finite element approximation, gives us control of the $L^{2}(\Omega)$ norm error appearing on the left-hand side of the inequality \eqref{boundmain}.
+The user can thereby prescribe the degree $n$ of the rational approximation and the mesh size $h$ to achieve the desired overall accuracy.
+Once the mesh size $h$ is fixed, thanks to the root-exponential decay with respect to $n$ of the final factor on the right-hand side of the inequality \eqref{ErrorEstimate2}, it is possible to choose the optimal degree $n$ for the rational approximation to obtain the same level of accuracy in $E_{\textrm{MIM}} $ as in $E_{\textrm{FEM}}$ and compensate for the presence of the factor $C(h, d)$.